Back to Blog

 Solutions like RiskSeal can assist in penetrating emerging markets and expanding the customer base.

-To maximize the effectiveness of credit scoring, it is essential to utilize alternative data from multiple sources.
+To maximize the effectiveness of digital credit scoring, it is essential to utilize alternative data from multiple sources.
 This can include consumer activity online, information about utility and rental payments, and mobile phone usage.

 After obtaining the data, it is incorporated into the scoring model and used for the borrower's credit assessment.